 If you’re applying to residency in psychiatry (or any field, for that matter), you’re probably in the thick of the interview process.
 I remember flying and driving around the West coast, doing my best to impress as many programs and people as possible as to give myself the best chances during the match.

 Now that I’m in my second year of residency, and more involved in the applicant recruitment process, I want to share some insights into how to put your best foot forward when you’re interviewing.
-Residents at UCLA are very involved in the recruitment process and in creating the rank list, so I wanted to share some helpful advice to help you guys do the best.
+Psychiatry residents at UCLA are very involved in the recruitment process and in creating the rank list, so I wanted to share some helpful advice to help you guys do the best.
+Here’s how to rock your psychiatry residency interview!

 Always be “on”